nushell/nana/README.md

 To start the project, run `yarn tauri dev`.
 If you use [`just`](https://github.com/casey/just), `just watch` and `just build`, **and run `just` will show all the available commands**.

-last, but not least, to build a release, just run: `yarn tauri build`.
+Last, but not least, to build a release, just run: `yarn tauri build`.